 The Byron E. Kee Hall houses a comprehensive array of services and educational support activities to assist students as they pursue their educational careers.
-Departments and activities located in Kee Hall include Admissions, Recruitment and Gateway Services; Registration/Student Records; Financial Aid; Disability Support Services, Career Services, Institutional Advancement, and the Foundation Office.
-Support offered in Kee Hall include registration, assessment, tutoring, academic advising, personal counseling, along with support courses in reading, writing, and college survival skills.
+Departments located in Kee Hall include Admissions, Recruitment and Gateway Services, Student Records, Financial Aid, Disability Support Services, Career Services, Institutional Advancement, and the Foundation Office.
+Support offered in Kee Hall include registration, assessment, tutoring, academic advising, personal counseling, along with support courses in reading, writing and college survival skills.

 The Health Sciences Center contains classrooms, a lecture hall, laboratories, faculty offices, and the Health Sciences Division.